GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 In other words, you need a statement that defines how you select milestones or outcomes to make your vision a reality.

 For example, if you are driving from San Francisco to Los Angeles, there are not many roads you can pick.
 However, you can determine where you stop for lunch and when, how you would react if you hit traffic and where it is more likely to happen, what are the times of the day you should not be around populated areas so the traffic would not slow you down.
-Your strategy could be “Reach Los Angeles by 8 pm on Friday” or “Get to Los Angeles in six hours.”
+Your strategy can be “Reach Los Angeles by 8 pm on Friday” or “Get to Los Angeles in six hours.”
 See the difference in strategy?
 Your tactics will be different based on the goal—time of journey or time of arrival.

 This thought process can be applied to decisions related to Globalization vision.
-For example, if you want to develop a Machine Translation (MT) infrastructure in your company, you could hire natural language processing engineers who would create your own MT engines and infrastructure, decide to purchase machine translation as a service from a third party provider, or a mix of both.
+For example, if you want to develop a Machine Translation (MT) infrastructure in your company, you could hire natural language processing engineers who would create your own MT engines and infrastructure, decide to purchase machine translation as a service from a third-party provider, or a mix of both.

 Your planning process should consist of three thinking steps: